 El Paso County sheriff's officials did not return repeated messages Thursday.
 In a statement, Lt.
 Jeff Kramer said investigators will inspect evidence in Texas and would need crime lab analysis before they're able to determine whether the suspect is linked to Clements' shooting.

-Legal records show Ebel was convicted of several crimes in Colorado dating back to 2003, including punching a prison guard in 2008.
-He apparently was paroled, but Colorado Department of Corrections spokeswoman Alison Morgan said she could not release information on prisoners because of the ongoing investigation into Clements’ death.
+Other links between Ebel and the Colorado killings aren't clear.
+Legal records show he was convicted of several crimes in Colorado dating back to 2003, including assaulting a prison guard in 2008.
+He apparently was paroled, but Colorado Department of Corrections spokeswoman Alison Morgan said she could not release information on prisoners because of the ongoing investigation into Clements' death.